 Below, you will find some of the healthy ways we have used to fight fair or argue in our marriage.
 Each way has helped us to vastly reduce unnecessary and pointless arguments in our marriage.

 As a result, we don’t fight.
-We just argue like mature adults do.
+We just argue as mature adults do.

 Memorize and apply them each time you have an argument with your spouse.
 You will notice how it will positively impact your marriage.